javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 ## 40. Data does not have feelings

 I'm a weird guy, I'm totally outside of the center of the gauss curve.
-Because of that I usually need to spoke with people on the phone to explain some things because automatic systems consider I'm a high risk kind of person.
+Because of that I usually need to speak to people on the phone to explain some things because automatic systems consider I'm a high risk kind of person.

 To be honest, that's a small problem compared with people being rejected in job applications, having issues with access to basic stuff like a doctor or credit just because their religion, skin tone, gender and many other personal things.